Happy Code is humane

 Their lives are irregular.

-Their problems are full of timing, ambiguity, dependency,
+Their problems are full of urgency,

-fear, confusion,
+ambiguity, circumstances, fear, confusion,

 and special cases that are not special to them at all.